Glasnevin Cemetery Guided Tour and Museum in Dublin For Organised Groups

 Duration of Visit

-A guided tour lasts approximately 90 minutes and allows 30 minutes for the museum which is self-guided.
+A guided tour lasts approximately 70 minutes and allow access to the visitor centre.

 Glasnevin Cemetery, Finglas Road, Glasnevin, Dublin 11